 - Songthaew ride : 8 baht

 - Bus ticket (bus terminal to Victoria Monument) : 13 baht

-- Starting from end of 2016, minivans will leave from Southern Bus Terminal instead of Victoria Monument to avoid traffic congestion.
-Catch a bus (18 baht) or taxi to Southern Bus Terminal to take the minivan.
+- Starting from the end of 2016, minivans will leave from Southern Bus Terminal instead of Victoria Monument to avoid traffic congestion.
+Catch Bus No. 28 (18 Baht) or a taxi to Southern Bus Terminal to take the minivan.

 - You might want to check again the train timetable in case there is a delay and the next departure or arrival of the train from Maeklong Station.
-Remember to be there 10-15 minutes earlier before the train comes so you can get a great spot for photo or video shoot.
+Remember to be there 10-15 minutes earlier before the train comes so you can get a great spot to take photos or video.